kimai/kimai/CONTRIBUTING.md

 - With sending in a PR, you accept that your contributions/code will be published under MIT license (see the LICENSE file as well)
 - If one of the checks fail, please fix them before asking for a review

+Further documentation can be found in the [developer documentation](var/docs/developers.md).
+We also have some information on our homepage at [https://v2.kimai.org/](https://v2.kimai.org/).

 ### File-header template
 ```
 /*